Tulip Biosciences

 Mucus: It’s Snot What You Think

-The podcast explores how mucus is far more than “waste”—it’s an active, powerful defender in our bodies, playing roles in tissue protection across multiple organs.
+This podcast on mucus biology discusses how mucus, phlegm, and snot (often dismissed as waste) serve as powerful defenders in our bodies, playing crucial roles in tissue protection across multiple organs.

 Scientific american